 How do I get from Rome to the cruise port?

-Planning to arrive in Rome before your cruise and do some sightseeing?
-One of the easiest ways to see the glorious sights of the city and get to the Rome port at Civitavecchia in time to embark on your cruise is to book a Celebrity Private Journeys excursion, a personalized destination experience created especially for you.
+Planning to spend at least three days in Rome before your cruise and do some sightseeing?
+One of the easiest ways to see the glorious sights of the city and get to the Rome port at Civitavecchia in time to embark on your cruise is to book a Private Journeys excursion, a personalized destination experience created especially for you.

 Your personal guide and driver will time your hotel pick-up and your sightseeing to ensure that you arrive at Civitavecchia with plenty of time to check in for your cruise.